Skip to content

 17. Scheme smallholders planted area (ha)?

-22441 - The company reports total land under scheme smallholders in its RSPO ACOP 2021.
+21282 - The company reports that the total land under scheme smallholders is 21,282 ha, according to its RSPO ACOP 2023.

 • Y